maplesapling/obsidian-plugin-template/README.md

 - Update info for your new plugin in `manifest.json` and `LICENSE`.

-- Rename the class in `main.ts` and start coding.
+- Rename the class in `main.ts`.

 - Open the `dev_vault` folder in Obsidian and activate your new plugin.

 - (Recommended) Install the https://github.com/pjeby/hot-reload plugin:
   ```
+  # Press Ctrl+C to end the last npm command
   cd ..
   git clone https://github.com/pjeby/hot-reload
   ```
-  Then in Obsidian, refresh the plugin list and activate `hot-reload`.
+  Then in Obsidian, refresh the plugin list and activate "Hot Reload".

 - Press Ctrl + Shift + I to bring up the Chromium debug console.
 On the console tab, "Hello world" should be visible.